Optimal congestion control strategies for near-capacity urban metros: informing intervention via fundamental diagrams: Summary of Data

-Table \ref{tab:sumstats} presents the summary statistics for ten-minute train flows and average number of boardings and alightings at each station.
+Table \ref{tab:sumstats} presents the summary statistics for ten-minute train flows and average number of boardings and alightings at each analysed station.
 We note that the four interchange stations -- Kowloon Tong, Prince Edward, Mong Kok and Yau Ma Tei -- are associated with higher level of passenger boardings and alightings in either of the two or both directions of train flow as compared to other stations.
-We provide the observed scatter plots of train flow versus passenger movements per train for the considered stations in Figures \ref{fig:SP_D} and \ref{fig:SP_U} in Appendix B.